vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/mechanical/machine-components/shafts.md

 ![Shafts](/uploads/shafts.png "Shafts")

 # Purpose
 Shafts are a fundamental machine component used to transmit motion from a motor to other systems.
 If your system requires rotary motion, you will probably be using a shaft.
+Shafts are usually used along with motors, shaft couplers, keys, and retaining rings.

+# Types
+## Keyed Shaft
+## D-Profile Shaft

+# Stepped Down Shafts
+# Retaining Ring Grooves